craftingcity/The-Known-World/Game Notes/Prenotes/'24/Prenotes Mar 27 24.md

 ### What does the World Know?

 Romeo has had time to get to [[The Old|Minyostalma]], a quick jaunt across the border from [[Yahlin]].
-He was recruited by a group of wannabe Scavs who had little experience and poor equipment, but after his first days in the Old, he began to survive and even progress toward the Temple; see [[Romeo's Journal (and Others)]].
+He was recruited by a group of wannabe Scavs who had little experience and poor equipment, but after his first days in the Old, he began to survive and even progress toward the Temple; see [[Romeo's Party's Journals]].

 ### What happened?